microsoft-dx/csharp-fundamentals/CSharpFundamentals/csharp05 - Classes/README.md

 -------------

-A class can contain fields - **data members** -  which define the state of the object - and **method members** - which are used to make operations using the state.
+A class can contain fields - **data members** -  which define the state of the object - and **method members** - which are used to make operations using the state of the object.

 The data and functions within a class are known as class members.
 In C#, there is a distinction between data and methods.
 In addition to these members, classes can also contain other objects like instances of other classes.

 When to choose OOP?
 -------------------------------
-OOP can help you modularize the code (you can define each class in a different file). **Each class will solve one particular type of problem**, and all attributes and methods will be part of that class.
+OOP can help you modularize the code.
+ **Each class will solve one particular type of problem**, and all attributes and methods will be part of that class.

 > Assumptions: